AchrafRehioui/MonPortfolio/README.md

 ## Introduction
 This is a code repository for the corresponding project Portfolio.

 This project contains description of my projects done within React and personal resume.
-For Implementing, I used ReactJS,CSS, HTML.
+For Implementing Portfolio, I used ReactJS,CSS, HTML.

 Setup:
 - run ```npm i && npm start``` for both client and server side to start the development server